cspace-deployment/cspace_django_project/uploadmedia/README.md

 ## Deploying and Configuring the Bulk Media Uploader (BMU)

+This webapp and its associated "batch processes" provide a means to upload multiple media files in one fell swoop and (optionally, provided the media files are appropriately names) relate the media files to object records

+_Caveat utilizator!_ This is all fresh and wet behind the gills!

 The BMU uses the "standard" multi-file upload capability provided by most HTTP client framework to allow users to upload batches of images and provide associated metadata.